saltysystems/overworld/doc/protocol.md

 -behaviour(saline_rpc).

-% Required callback for Gremlin
+% Required callback for Saline
 -export([rpc_info/0]).

 % A trivial example where the client can ask the server for buffs